ouspg/CompSec/Lab5_ChipWhisperer/README.md

 In this task you will explore the principles of breaking RSA implementation by analysing power traces.
 Basic idea is to detect conditional code branch execution from power trace and then deduct the private key that device uses internally.

 First we discuss about theory of attack against RSA implementation and after that instructions for this task and what to return are given.

-TODO: pre-recorded trace possibility?
-How made?
-Some fast project and snippet to copy traces, must be rethink if possible

 ### Theory